5 OF THE MOST BEAUTIFUL ECO HOTELS AROUND THE WORLD

 Running throughout the soul of Kōraru is our love for the ocean.
 One of the greatest wonders and...

-At the very heart of Kōraru is an aspiration for circularity.
-We are acutely aware that modern fashion...
+At the very heart of Kōraru is our aspiration for circularity.
+Modern fashion practises need to shift towards...

 FASHION’S NEW WAVE OF REGENERATED MATERIALS